sManohar201/curly-fortnight/README.md

 # curly-fortnight
 Who's a good jackal - an object tracking jackal.

+Objective for this project.

+0. [] ROS package for object tracking.